 Located less than an hour’s drive from Rotterdam in the western Netherlands, The Hague also has a beach, with a Blackpool-esque promenade, lighthouse and watersports.

-When clients need a break from visiting attractions such as the Mauritshuis art museum with its Rembrandt exhibitions, and the city’s many restaurants, Patrick Miller, marketing manager at Kirker Holidays, recommends they take a trip to the nearby Scheveningen beach.
+When clients need a break from visiting attractions such as the Mauritshuis art museum with its Rembrandt exhibitions, and the city’s many restaurants, Patrick Millar, marketing manager at Kirker Holidays, recommends they take a trip to the nearby Scheveningen beach.